Nexmo/station/_partials/reusable/link-facebook-to-nexmo.md

 **7.** Select the Facebook Page you want to connect to your Nexmo account from the drop down list.

-**8.** Paste in your JWT in the box provided (2.
-Provide a valid JWT token).
+**8.** Paste your JWT into the box labeled "2.
+Provide a valid JWT token".

 **9.** You will receive a message confirm successful subscription.

 At this point your Nexmo Account and this Facebook Page are linked.

-> **NOTE:** If at some point in the future you want to further link a specific application to this page you can now do this from the Dashboard on the External Accounts tab for the specific Messages and Dispatch application you want to link.
+> **NOTE:** If at some point in the future you want to further link a specific application to this Facebook Page you can now do this from the Dashboard on the External Accounts tab for the specific Messages and Dispatch application you want to link.